 In the history of all human societies that abandoned a nomadic, hunting-and-gathering lifestyle, agriculture was the first development that allowed them to do so.
 Next came the kind of crafts that made their new lifestyle sustainable such as basket weaving.
 Literacy was always late in the development cycle yet it is a crucial enabler of many successful post-agrarian societies.

 Many of the indigenous peoples of Southeast Asia are only now becoming literate; the An are not among them.
 This An man became the iconic image that we hope not only captures and conveys the theme of education and hope but also challenges the stereotype of uneducated people.
-He helped to inspire the closing words of our documentary: "With the barrier of literacy removed there can be no doubt that indigenous people are just as capable of academic achievement as anyone else."If you enjoyed reading this article, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+He helped to inspire the closing words of our documentary: "With the barrier of literacy removed there can be no doubt that indigenous people are just as capable of academic achievement as anyone else."If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!